 There are three types of graphics:

-What does T1K actually mean, anyway?
-It actually stands for Tandy 1000, a line of computers from the 80s which had 16 colours and was EGA-compatible.
+T1K actually stands for Tandy 1000, a line of computers from the 80s which had 16 colours and was EGA-compatible.

 More information about the CGA/EGA/VGA file formats can be found at: